gunnarmorling/quarkus-cds/README.md

 You'll see three timestamps printed out.
 The difference between first and last one is the time-to-first response.

-On my machine, time-to-first-response is 2s 326ms without CDS and 1s 588ms with CDS.
+On my machine, time-to-first-response is 2s326ms without CDS and 1s588ms with CDS.

+Check _target/classload.log_ and observe how dependency classes e.g. from Hibernate, Netty or Vert.x are loaded from "shared objects file (top)"; if you see them loaded from dependency JARs instead, something went wrong with either setting up or using the class data archive.

 ## Misc.